 - Zoom strongly encourages owners/admins to reach out to individual users before invites are sent, so these users know what to expect and why they are receiving an email.

-- If you are inviting individual Licensed users to join your account as Basic users, be aware that if they accept the invite, these users will lose access to features that require them be Licensed, such as recording to the cloud and meetings lasting longer than 40-minutes.
+- If you are inviting individual Licensed users to join your paid account as Basic users, be aware that if they accept the invite, these users will lose access to features available to Licensed users, such as recording to the cloud and meetings lasting longer than 40-minutes.
 Basic users can be assigned licenses later if necessary.